wch/webshot/README.md

 Installation
 ------------

 It requires an installation of the external program [PhantomJS](http://phantomjs.org/).
-Please make sure you have PhantomJS version 2 or higher installed.
-Previous versions may have trouble rendering some fonts.
 You may either download PhantomJS from its website, or use the function `webshot::install_phantomjs()` to install it automatically.

 Once PhantomJS is installed you can install webshot with: